Towards an Explainable Comparison and Alignment of Feature Embeddings: SPEC: A Spectral Identification of Embeddings' Mismatches

-\end{theorem} \begin{proof} We defer the proof to the Appendix~\ref{Thm_proof: Fouirer features}. \end{proof} As the above theorem suggests, the eigenvectors of the RFF-proxy difference kernel function $\widehat{\Lambda}_{\psi_1,\psi_2}$ provide an approximation of the eigenspace of the target difference kernel function ${\Lambda}_{\psi_1,\psi_2}$.
-On the other hand, while forming the differential covariance matrix for the proxy-RFF kernel, the dimension of $\widehat{\Gamma}_{\psi_1,\psi_2}$ will be $4m\times 4m$, which is finite unlike the target shift-invariant kernel.
-As a result, one can apply the eigenspace equivalence in Proposition~\ref{Proposition: compute eignevctors} to the proxy kernel function to reduce the computational complexity to $O\bigl(m^3+n\bigr)$ computations with $m$ features and $n$ samples.
+Theorem~\ref{Thm: Fouirer features} shows the eigenvectors of the RFF-proxy kernel difference $\widehat{\Lambda}_{\psi_1,\psi_2}$ provide a proxy for the eigenspace of the target kernel difference function ${\Lambda}_{\psi_1,\psi_2}$.
+Note that the differential covariance matrix of the proxy-RFF kernel, the dimension of $\widehat{\Gamma}_{\psi_1,\psi_2}$ will be $4m\times 4m$, that is finite for every shift-invariant kernel.
+As a result, one can apply the eigenspace correspondence in Proposition~\ref{Proposition: compute eignevctors} to the proxy kernel function and reduce the computational complexity to $O\bigl(m^2n+m^3\bigr)$ for $m$ RFF features and $n$ samples.